jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 a good fit to our needs.

 The software I'm talking about is our Real-Time Bidder.
 It has some very strong performance requirements.
-One is that it has to answer to most requests within 100ms.
-Any later than the response will be ignored.
-Furthermore, if even a percent of those requests take longer than that, our partners will start complaining.
+One is that it has to answer most requests within 100ms.
+Any later, and the response is ignored.
+Furthermore, if even one percent of those requests take longer than that, our partners will start complaining.

 But 100ms isn't even close to our actual CPU budget.
 In order to stay